adcimon/cheatsheets/webrtc/webrtc.md

 Simulcast allows peers to publish multiple versions of the same stream with different **spatial** or **temporal** encodings, effectively sending more data.

+**Spatial**
-With **spatial** scalability the lower resolution layers consume less bandwidth than the high resolution ones.
+With spatial scalability the lower resolution layers consume less bandwidth than the high resolution ones.

 For example:
 * High: 1280x720 2.5mbps